awsdocs/aws-systems-manager-user-guide/doc_source/automation-ec2reset.md

    1. For **Assume Role**, if you created roles for this Automation by using the CloudFormation procedure described earlier in this topic, then specify the AssumeRole ARN that you copied from the CloudFormation console\.

 1. Choose **Execute**\.

 1. To monitor the execution progress, choose the running Automation, and then choose the **Steps** tab\.
 When the execution is finished, choose the **Descriptions** tab, and then choose **View output** to view the results\.
 To view the output of individual steps, choose the **Steps** tab, and then choose **View Outputs** next to a step\.

-The Automation creates a backup AMI and a password\-enabled AMI as part of the workflow\.
-All other resources created by the Automation workflow are automatically deleted, but these AMIs remain in your account\.
-The AMIs are named using the following conventions:
-+ Backup AMI: AWSSupport\-EC2Rescue:*InstanceId*
-+ Password\-enabled AMI: AWSSupport\-EC2Rescue: Password\-enabled AMI from *InstanceId*

-You can locate these AMIs by searching on the Automation execution ID\.

-For Linux, the new SSH private key for your instance is saved, encrypted, in Parameter Store\.
-The parameter name is **/ec2rl/openssh/*instance\_id*/key**\.

-**To run the AWSSupport\-ResetAccess Automation \(Amazon EC2 Systems Manager\)**

-1. Open the [Amazon EC2 console](https://console.aws.amazon.com/ec2/), expand **Systems Manager Services** in the navigation pane, and then choose **Automations**\.

-1. Choose **Run Automation**\.

-1. In the **Document name** section, choose **Owned by Me or Amazon** from the list\.

-1. In the documents list, choose **AWSSupport\-ResetAccess**\.
-The document owner is Amazon\.

-1. In the **Input parameters** section, specify the following parameters:

-   1. For **InstanceID**, specify the ID of the unreachable instance\.

-   1. For **EC2RescueInstanceType**, specify an instance type for the EC2Rescue instance\.
-The default instance type is t2\.small\.

-   1. For **SubnetId**, specify a subnet in an existing VPC in the same availability zone as the instance you specified\.
-By default, Systems Manager creates a new VPC, but you can specify a subnet in an existing VPC if you want\.
-**Note**
-If you don't see the option to specify a subnet ID, verify that you are using the latest **Default** version of the document\.

-   1. For **Assume Role**, if you created roles for this Automation by using the CloudFormation procedure described earlier in this topic, then specify the AssumeRole ARN that you copied from the CloudFormation console\.

-1. Choose **Run Automation**\.

-1. To monitor the execution progress, choose the running Automation, and then choose the **Steps** tab\.
-When the execution is finished, choose the **Descriptions** tab, and then choose **View output** to view the results\.
-To view the output of individual steps, choose the **Steps** tab, and then choose **View Outputs** next to a step\.